Gouthaur/MsSQLComandWiki/README.md

-# MsSQLComandWiki
+# TutorialsCommandsSyntaxKnowlege
-All commands from SQL tutorials and books
+All commands syntax and knowlege from all tutorials and books